Coyhaique: Regional capital

+In 1974, as part of the administrative reorganization initiated by the military dictatorship following the coup d’état, the regional capital was transferred from Puerto Aysén to Coyhaique.
+Likewise, in 1976, Augusto Pinochet Ugarte and the Chilean Army strongly promoted the construction of the Carretera Austral, which significantly created, improved, and developed the region’s road connectivity, allowing for the first time—overland access for many families across much of the area.

+At the beginning of the 21st century, the city is seen to have grown steadily, while its isolation from the rest of Chile has been substantially reduced.
+Partly due to perceived neglect by the government in Santiago and the high cost of living resulting from ongoing connectivity problems, a series of protests occurred in February 2012, disrupting the city’s usual tranquility.

 Geography

 The commune of Coyhaique spans an area of 43297 sqkm.
 It is surrounded by rivers (Simpson and Coyhaique) and by mountains.
 The mountains may be snow-covered throughout the year, thus Coihaique is sometimes called the city of eternal snow.

 Climate

-Under the Köppen climate classification, Coyhaique has an oceanic climate (Cfb), though it is considerably less wet than coastal settlements like Puerto Montt or Puerto Aysén since the coastal mountains provide considerable shielding from the westerly winds.
+Under the Köppen climate classification, Coyhaique has an oceanic climate (Cfb), though it is considerably less wet than coastal settlements like Puerto Montt or Puerto Aysén since the coastal mountains provide shielding from the westerly winds.
 Temperatures are moderate during the months of November through April, while from May until October, temperatures are chilly and accompanied by the possibility of snowfall.